Olivia Wilde Claims Jason Sudeikis Does Not Pay Child Support

 Wilde claims that while she and Sudeikis "have been splitting certain expenses for the children, such as their school tuition," she's the one "bearing 100% of the costs of the children's care when they are with me, including, but not limited to, their food, clothing, childcare, extracurricular activities and transportation costs."

+ET has reached out to Wilde and Sudeikis' reps for comment.
+A source close to Sudeikis tells ET, "Jason shared costs equally and fairly throughout his relationship, including everything related to the children.
+Jason took it upon himself to initiate the proceedings in the first place to ensure that the kids would be properly cared for by both parents based on the court deciding what is fair financially going forward."

-The Blast also reported, citing the same court documents, that Wilde told the court she makes $40,000 a month in salary, $60,000 from "Wilde Company income" and "rental property income."
+According to the court documents, Wilde told the court she makes $40,000 a month in salary, $60,000 from "Wilde Company income" and "rental property income."
 She also told the court she has $645,187 in bank accounts and over $10 million in other assets.

 But the actress also claimed in court docs "it is undisputed that [Sudeikis] earns significantly more than Olivia and has greater access to funds" and that "Jason shares equal responsibility with Olivia for the support of their children."
 Wilde claims that, despite her requests, Sudeikis "is not currently paying child support" and she's asking the court "that we agree upon an interim support amount to avoid further litigation in this matter."